quoteboxqa/api/source/includes/_lineitems.md

 ## Find line item

-This endpoint will find line item(s) as per the key word (used to fetch line items as autocomplete result)
+This endpoint will find line item(s) as per the key word (used to fetch line items as auto-complete result).

+This endpoint resembles a scenario when an user would type a. item code or b. item name while creating a. quote or b. template and the system would fetch appropriate match for the provided input and return a list of line items as an auto-complete view.

 ```shell
 # HTTP REQUEST BODY